SAP-samples/teched2025-DT261/README.md

 3. Extend an existing RAP Business Object so that additional business functionality is added.

    → Such an extensible RAP business object will usually reside in another software components or it is an existing extensible RAP BO that has been delivered by SAP or a SAP partner.
-By extending the funcitionality of an existing RAP Business object its functionality can be adapted to your specific business requirements.
+By extending the functionality of an existing RAP Business object its functionality can be adapted to your specific business requirements.

 ### 🗺️ SAP S/4HANA Cloud extensibility patterns